Five ITAD Mistakes Not to Make

 Mike Tyson famously quipped, “Everyone has a plan until they get punched in the mouth.”

-Best laid plans of ITAD often go awry.
+Best-laid plans of ITAD often go awry.
 When they do, don’t get knocked out.
 Make sure any issue is an incident and not a breach.

 Take time to define indemnification.
 Modify your game plan if you aren’t comfortable with the risks.

-Take the time upfront to spell out the worst-case scenarios and determine how you are covered.
+Take the time to spell out the worst-case scenarios and determine how you are covered.
 Discuss what-if scenarios with your ITAD vendor.
-Learn how an ITAD vendor will actually protect your organization, or not, should something does go wrong.
+Learn how an ITAD vendor will actually protect your organization, or not, should something go wrong.
 Ask for specific examples of actual problems they have encountered and to explain how the issue was resolved.

 Final Thoughts